-The following history of Sigginstown Castle, in Tacumshane, County Wexford comes from our research over the past three years.
-We have used available information, and have not yet delved into the Wexford county archives or library (on our list to do).
+The following history of Sigginstown Castle, in Tacumshane, County Wexford comes from our research over the past few years.
 Like any research, it depends heavily on a number of sources, published in original texts, republished in books, and then on the Internet.
 As such, we cannot vouch for the accuracy - we would be happier to authenticate every "fact" by seeing it in a historical document, but we are not to that point yet.
 Since buying the castle, we have abandoned our own family genealogy research to pick up the trail of Sigginstown Castle and the many people who have touched it with their lives.
-Any readers who have additional or more accurate information are most welcome to contribute it, along with old photos, drawings, folklore or family stories.
+Any readers who have additional information are most welcome to contribute it, along with old photos, drawings, folklore or family stories.

 Some of our recent research is prompted by a desire to represent the history of the castle with a flag.
 There is heraldry associated with: Siggeston, Segheston, Siggstone, Sigheston: "Argent, an eagle displayed double headed sable armed gules"

 Spelling variants for Sigginstown (Baile an tSiginigh): Siggenston, Syggenstown, Sygeneston, Sigenstown, Siggenstowne, Sigginstowne, Sigganstown, Syganstown, Sigginstown & Sagginstown!